 To date, we have profiled the mRNA sets present in 71 soybean and Arabidopsis seed compartments from preglobular- to early maturation-stage seeds.
 All GeneChip data are stored in this web-based database.
 Under the Soybean GeneChip Experiments and Arabidopsis GeneChip Experiments sections on top, we created the built-in analysis tools to allow the user to not only browse the database by probe identification, gene ontology, and functional category, but also compare gene activity in different seed compartments during development.

 Besides GeneChip experiments, we used next-generation high-throughput sequencing technology to profile soybean whole seed mRNAs from five developmental stages, 40 seed region and sub-region mRNAs captured by LCM, and seed cotyledon mRNAs from maturation through germination.
-Click here to learn more and access the datasets along with user-friendly Excel data summary files, choose the experiment: RNA-Seq and GeneChip.
+To learn more and access the datasets along with user-friendly Excel data summary files, choose the experiment: RNA-Seq and GeneChip.